-The carrying amounts of cash and cash equivalents, trade and other receivables, deposits and payables are assumed to approximate their fair values due to short maturity.
+The carrying amounts of cash and bank balances, trade and other receivables, deposits, and trade and other payables are assumed to approximate their fair values due to short maturity.
 The fair value of financial liabilities for disclosure purposes is estimated by discounting the future contractual cash flows at the current market interest rate that is available to the Group for similar financial instruments.